 1864 N. BURLING STREET, LINCOLN PARK

-Take a left onto N. Burling Street and head north.
+Reverse your steps on Willow back to where it meets N. Burling Street and head north on N. Burling Street.
 1864 will be on your left.
 It’s an interesting structure, slightly soulless, although I do applaud the rounded roofs.
 Yeah, I could live here just fine.
 Homes.com values it at $2,495,900.